shawnhcsung/memo/linux/network/ip.md

 - Link-Local Address

-    The first 16 bits of link-local address is always always set to FE80.
+    The first 16 bits of link-local address is always set to FE80.
 The next 48 bits are set to 0:

     ```text""::
     fe80:0000:0000:0000:0000:0000:0000:0000